-Our business, profitability and liquidity may be adversely affected by deterioration in the credit quality of, or defaults by, our distributors and customers, and an impairment in the carrying value of our short-term investments could negatively affect our consolidated results of operations.
+\Our business, profitability and liquidity may be adversely affected by deterioration in the credit quality of, or defaults by, our distributors and customers, and an impairment in the carrying value of our short-term investments could negatively affect our consolidated results of operations.

 We are exposed to the risk that our distributors and customers may default on their obligations to us as a result of bankruptcy, lack of liquidity, operational failure or other reasons.
 As we continue to expand our business, the amount and duration of our credit exposure will be expected to increase over the next few years, as will the breadth of the entities to which we have credit exposure.
-Although we regularly review our credit exposure to specific distributors and customers that we believe may present credit concerns, default risks may arise from events or circumstances that are difficult to detect or foresee
+Although we regularly review our credit exposure to specific distributors and customers that we believe may present credit concerns, default risks may arise from events or circumstances that are difficult to detect or foresee.

 Also, the carrying amounts of cash and cash equivalents, restricted cash and short-term investments represent the maximum amount of loss due to credit risk.
-We had cash and cash equivalents of \$764.5 million, \$712.9 million and \$239.6 million, restricted cash of \$23.9 million, \$27.8 million and nil and short-term investments of \$849.2 million, \$1.1 billion and \$597.9 million at March 31, 2019, December 31, 2018 and 2017, respectively, most of which are deposited in financial institutions outside of China.
+We had cash and cash equivalents of \$856.2 million, \$712.9 million and \$239.6 million, restricted cash of \$44.7 million, \$27.8 million and nil and short-term investments of \$375.8 million, \$1.1 billion and \$597.9 million at September 30, 2019, December 31, 2018 and 2017, respectively, most of which are deposited in financial institutions outside of China.
 Although our cash and cash equivalents in China are deposited with various major reputable financial institutions, the deposits placed with these financial institutions are not protected by statutory or commercial insurance.
 In the event of bankruptcy of one of these financial institutions, we may be unlikely to claim our deposits back in full.
-As of March 31, 2019 and December 31, 2018, our short-term investments consisted primarily of U.S. Treasury securities, U.S. agency securities and time deposits are of high credit quality and continually monitor the credit worthiness of these institutions, concerns about, or a default by, one institution in the U.S. market, could lead to significant liquidity problems, losses or defaults by other institutions, which in turn could adversely affect us.
+As of September 30, 2019 and December 31, 2018, our short-term investments consisted of U.S. Treasury securities.

+Although we believe that the U.S. Treasury securities are of high credit quality and continually monitor the credit worthiness of these institutions, concerns about, or a default by, one institution in the U.S. market, could lead to significant liquidity problems, losses or defaults by other institutions, which in turn could adversely affect us.